tejacques/callr/README.md

 * `SendToClients(dynamic clients, string eventType, params object[] parameters)`: Send the specified eventType with the provided parameters to the provided clients.
 * `SendToGroup<THub>(this THub hub, string groupName, string eventType, params object[] parameters)` (Extension method): Send the specified eventType with the provided parameters to the given group on the hub.
 * `SendToGroup<THub>(string groupName, string eventType, params object[] parameters)`: Send the specified eventType with the provided parameters to the given group on the hub.

+Added Functionality
+* `app.ConfigureCallR()` (Extension method on IAppBuilder): Configures the CallR hub pipeline
+* `CallRHub`: An implementation of Hub that allows access to `CallRParams`, which include the requested `Polarize` parameters: fields and constraints, as well as a requestTimeout in ms.
+* `HubCache` (Attribute): Allows the result of a Hub method to be cached according to the a configurable set of parameters, including the method arguments, client state, client IP address, UserAgent, Authenticated Username, and ConnectionID.
+This allows for paginating cached results easily.

 ### JavaScript ###